Teatro de Romea

-Originally a ballroom, the site was converted to a cinema in 1926 named “Rixdorfer Lichtspiele.”
-Moving into the 1960s and 1970s, it operated as a red-light cinema before being rescued in 1979 by the founders of the Yorck Cinema and was converted into an arthouse cinema.
+Originally a ballroom, the site was converted to a cinema in 1926 under the new name “Rixdorfer Lichtspiele.”
+Moving into the 1960s and 1970s, it operated as a less-family-friendly adult theater before being rescued in 1979 by the founders of the Yorck Cinema and finally converted into an indie/arthouse cineplex.

-The 193 cushioned-seat screening room is all on one level where a green curtain duly opens and closes before and after the screening of each film.
-The cinema’s foyer is flush with an original 50’s Sarotti counter, combined with bright red swinging doors and a black and white bistro floor.
+The 193 seat single-level screening room is graced by a velvet green curtain that opens and closes before and after each film.
+The cinema’s foyer is flush with an original 50’s Sarotti counter, combined with bright red swinging doors complimented by a black & white bistro floor.

 In the late 1990s, the theater underwent a comprehensive renovation to restore it to its former beauty.
 It was renamed the Neue Off in 1998, and today holds special programs and international film festivals such as the Turkish Film Week, the Jewish Film Festival, and the “Berlinale goes Kiez.”
 The Neues Off recently celebrated its 95th birthday.